- Your Government

 Members are recruited through the open appointment process.
 Applicants must complete the required application for appointment to this committee.
 Submit any background information requested.

 The County Board, at its discretion, may interview any applicant seeking appointment to the Parks and Open Space Commission.
 The County Board reserves the right to conduct background screening of any applicant to determine suitability for appointment to this commission due to the nature and content of the work involved.

 The commissioner district representatives and the at-large members are appointed for terms of three years and remain on the committee until a successor is appointed.
 Members are eligible for a total of three three-year terms, or a total of nine years.
 Terms begin in January.

 An appointment created by a vacancy is for the unexpired term of the former member.
 An appointment to finish out an unexpired term of a committee member does not count toward the three three-year term limit.

 The County Board, at its discretion, may replace an appointed member at any time when, in the opinion of the County Board or the County Commissioner appointing the member, it is in the best interest of the county to do so.

-The Washington County Parks & Open Space meets on the third Thursday of each month.
+The commission meets on the third Thursday of each month.
 However, this schedule may be amended to suit the convenience of the members.